 The Natives of Montana Archival Project (NOMAP) contains over 65,700 documents from holdings in the National Archives Record Group 75.
 These documents have been indexed and are hosted on the Montana Memory Project.
 Funding for this project was provided by Maureen and Mike Mansfield Library, UM's Native American Studies Department, and the Smithsonian.

-In 2007, Archives & Special Collections acquired the literary manuscripts of Patricia Goedicke and her husband, Leonard Wallace Robinson.
+In 2007, Archives and Special Collections acquired the literary manuscripts of Patricia Goedicke and her husband, Leonard Wallace Robinson.
 This digital collection features excerpts from those papers, providing insight into the writing process and careers of both authors, and includes drafts of works, journal entries, and correspondence.

 The Steffen Heinrich Aggens Diary consists of a single volume written in German.
 The diary begins with Aggens' departure from Germany in 1852 and charts his travels to New York and San Francisco and then through the goldfields of California, Oregon, Idaho, and Montana through 1868.
-The original diary is housed in Archives & Special Collections.
+The original diary is housed in Archives and Special Collections.

 The University of Montana Electronic Thesis, Dissertation and Professional Paper Project (ETDP) is a collaborative effort between the Graduate School, the Mansfield Library, graduate degree granting departments, and graduate students.
 Beginning in 2007, graduate student theses, dissertations, and professional papers have been published electronically.
 Additionally, all UM doctoral dissertations were retrospectively digitized and are available electronically.

-The University of Montana Web Archive captures, preserves and provides access to web sites produced by administrative offices, schools, departments, service units, institutes, centers, programs, and faculty, student, and alumni organizations at The University of Montana.
-Through the capture and preservation of the university’s evolving online presence, the Web Archive assists in documenting the people, activities, and impact of The University of Montana over time.
+The University of Montana Web Archive captures, preserves and provides access to web sites produced by administrative offices, schools, departments, service units, institutes, centers, programs, and faculty, student, and alumni organizations at the University of Montana.
+Through the capture and preservation of the university’s evolving online presence, the Web Archive assists in documenting the people, activities, and impact of the University of Montana over time.